 Deeply rooted in an interdisciplinary approach, she challenges the boundaries of her discipline in service of society, culture and the environment.
 The formation of unique alliances is at the core of her craft.
-With practice-led research and experimental methods of problem-solving, she likes to work at the intersection of Art and Design, Human Behaviour, Science, and Education.
-(So basically everything)
+With practice-led research and experimental methods of problem-solving, she likes to work at the intersection of Art and Design, Science, and Education keeping a strong focus on human behaviour.

 Being insight-driven, sensation based, prototyping and implementing or “intervening” new concepts, she is a critical thinker at heart.
 She is working and consulting on tangible and intangible forms of an outcome, dealing with the present as much as possible futures on a micro or systemic level for clients in industry, and academic environment.

 Since 2013 she works with Daniel Rossi in the collaborative research and design practice “Present-Futures” and lately with the brilliant team of Radical Norms.